hhas/nodeautomation/doc-src/07-application-objects.md

 By default, an application object automatically retrieves and parses an application's SDEF terminology data the first time that object is used to construct a specifier or command.

 If an application's own SDEF is too defective or unretrievable to be used as-is, the `terminology` option can be used to supply correct terminology definitions instead.
 This is a JavaScript object containing five properties - `types`, `enumerators`, `properties`, `elements`, and `commands` - that contain the raw name-code mappings for the application's terminology.
+A file path to a JSON file containing the terminology object is also acceptable.

 To export an application's SDEF to a raw terminology object or, if `outputPath` is given, a JSON-encoded file: